s2nmt/GIT_Series/05_reset/README.md

 - git reset --hard HEAD

 To clarify, git reset --hard HEAD resets your local files to the state of the last local commit.
-If you also want to pull the latest commit from Github, use git fetch --all git reset --hard origin/<branch-name>
+If you also want to pull the latest commit from Github, use
+- git fetch --all
+- git reset --hard origin branch-name